Sixes/Sevens Choice Class

 Block C: 2:30-3:30

 Puppet Theater (Mary Matheson) – Do you want to live on Sesame Street or Avenue Q?
-Then, pick a puppet, create a character, develop dialogue, and sing and move to some of your favorite songs.
+Then, Little Red Puppet Players is for you!
+Kids will pick from puppets we have and make their own, create characters, develop dialogue, then sing and move to some of our favorite songs.
 On the final class, we will perform a show for our friends at camp to enjoy.
-So, join the world of puppetry and become a puppeteer!
+Come join the world of puppetry and become a puppeteer!

 back to top